erhant/cryptist-2025-inference/src/02_zkfhetee.typ

 - LLMs make use of floating point arithmetic, bad for the finite field arithmetic in ZK and FHE.

 - TEEs require a trusted hardware environment.
-Furthermore, they operate in rather memory and compute constrained environments; yet still are open to side-channel attacks *CITEME*.
+Furthermore, they operate in rather memory and compute constrained environments; yet still are open to side-channel attacks #cite(<li2023surveysecurecomputationusing>).

 - These make it even harder for practical deployment in real-world applications, especially on consumer-grade devices.